Connect with others who understand.

 • Sleep

-Damage or injury to the hypothalamus can lead to weight gain and other health problems by disrupting the brain’s ability to maintain this careful balance.
+Damage or injury to the hypothalamus can lead to weight gain and other health problems by disrupting the brain’s ability to maintain this careful balance — including signals that affect hunger, fullness, and how the body uses energy.

-The main cause of hypothalamic obesity is damage to the hypothalamus due to tumors, brain injury, or a genetic condition.
+The main cause of hypothalamic obesity is damage to the hypothalamus due to a brain tumor (or its treatment), a traumatic brain injury, or certain genetic conditions that affect how the hypothalamus works.

 Brain Tumors

 A brain tumor is an abnormal growth of brain cells.
 If a brain tumor develops in or near the hypothalamus, it can cause damage that affects the ability to regulate your appetite and metabolism.
 In some cases, the brain tumor itself can cause hypothalamic obesity.
-However, it’s more common to develop hypothalamic obesity as a side effect of brain surgery to remove the tumor.
+However, it’s often linked to treatment (such as surgery and/or radiation) for tumors near the hypothalamus, which can injure this area.

 One type of brain tumor, called craniopharyngioma, is responsible for more than half of all cases of hypothalamic obesity.
 A craniopharyngioma is a rare and benign (noncancerous) type of brain tumor that develops near the pituitary gland, close to the hypothalamus.
 It’s usually diagnosed in children or older adults.
-About 60 percent of people with a craniopharyngioma eventually develop hypothalamic obesity.
+Studies suggest that about 60 percent of people with a craniopharyngioma eventually develop hypothalamic obesity.

 Other types of brain tumors associated with hypothalamic obesity include: